 EICS assists international medical registration authorities in obtaining primary-source verification of medical education and registration credentials of physicians applying for licensure whose medical education or training was completed outside the authorities’ jurisdiction.
 The physician credentials verified by EICS include medical school diplomas, medical school transcripts, certificates of postgraduate medical training, and certificates of medical registration or licensure.

 ECFMG provides eligible international medical schools with individual and aggregate data on the performance of their students and graduates who apply to ECFMG for USMLE Step 1, USMLE Step 2 Clinical Knowledge (CK), and USMLE Step 2 Clinical Skills (CS).

-GEMx is a global partnership for international medical education exchange that connects medical schools and students around the world.
+GEMx is a global partnership for international medical education exchange that connects medical schools and other institutions around the world to provide medical students with increased access to exchange opportunities in medical education.
 GEMx’s web-based system both streamlines and enhances the process of medical education exchange.
-Using the GEMx system, participating medical schools can showcase their elective exchange opportunities on-line and provide detailed information about these opportunities.
-Schools can also verify student eligibility and monitor student applications and activity.
-Students of participating schools can use the GEMx system to research elective exchange opportunities on-line and apply directly to participating schools for opportunities that match their career goals and interests.
+Using the GEMx system, participating institutions can publish their elective exchange opportunities on-line and provide detailed information about these opportunities.
+They can also verify student eligibility and monitor student applications and activity.
+Students of participating institutions can use the GEMx system to research elective exchange opportunities on-line and apply directly to participating institutions for opportunities that match their career goals and interests.
 Students can explore electives based on such information as learning objectives, prerequisites, fees, languages of instruction, and travel information.